PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding

-\item \emph{Data perturbation}, which adds perturbations to the original data to prevent machine learning models from learning private information while maintaining data utility for downstream tasks.
-For example, Meng \emph{et al.}~\cite{Meng2023} designed sample-specific and user-specific perturbations to generate identity-unlearnable EEG data, and Chen \emph{et al.}~\cite{Chen2024a} further proposed four types of robust user-wise perturbations to protect privacy information in EEG. \end{enumerate}
+Data perturbation, which adds perturbations to the original data to prevent models from learning private information while preserving utility for downstream tasks.
+For instance, Meng \emph{et al.}~\cite{Meng2023} designed sample-specific and user-specific perturbations to generate identity-unlearnable EEG data, and Chen \emph{et al.}~\cite{Chen2024a} further proposed four types of robust user-wise perturbations to protect privacy in EEG data.